SpektraSystems/Microsoft-Cloud-Workshop/container-and-devops/README.md

 ## Verify Virtual Machine

+1. **Windows JumpVM**
+  OS: Visual Studio CE 2017 on Windows Server 2016
+  You can RDP into this VM using the credentials and FQDN provided in the Lab details page.
+  Verify that Git Bash and Putty is there in the Desktop, and Visual Studio Code is installed.

-Build Agent Linux VM (Ubuntu Server 16.04 from Canonical) is pre-provisioned with additional tools configured as well as RDP enabled.
+2. **Build Agent Linux VM** (Ubuntu Server 16.04 from Canonical) is pre-provisioned with additional tools configured as well as RDP enabled.
-Users can verify that the VM is installed with Azure CLI 2.0, Kubernetes CLI by executing the following commands:
+You can verify that the VM is installed with Azure CLI 2.0, Kubernetes CLI by executing the following commands:
 * az --version
 * kubectl

-Also verify that the user is able to RDP into the virtual machine as well as FabMedical directory is there in the users home directory
-FQDN of the virtual machine and administrator credentials are provided in the lab details page.
+  Also verify that you can RDP into the virtual machine if you wants to directly RDP to the Linux VM FQDN of the virtual machine and administrator credentials are provided in the lab details page.

 # Connect to Build Agent Linux VM

-* **Users can connect to the Linux VM using SSH Client or RDP client and execute the commands from either SSH Client or Terminal inside Linux VM**
+* **You can connect to the build agent Linux VM using:**
-* For SSH, If you are using a Windows machine, you would need a SSH client for connecting to a Linux Virtual Machine.
-Putty is the most widely used SSH client for windows.
-If you are using Mac or Linux based machines, you can use the bash terminal.
-* If the user is accessing the Linux VM via putty, he will need to enable tunnelling to the local machine.

-**Using SSH Client from your local machine:**

-If the user is using Windows local machine and putty to login to the Linux VM, go to step 1.
-Else If the user is using a Linux terminal or Mac bash terminal or Git Client for Windows, go to step 13
+  1. SSH Client in the Windows Jump VM

+     Putty and Git Bash is already installed in the Windows Jump VM
- **Using RDP Client from your local machine:**
+  2. RDP Client on your local machine

-Start with step 15

-1. Now Download a SSH Client from here, if you don’t already have one. http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html
+1. **Using SSH Client from the Windows Jump VM**

+   * **If you are using Git Bash**

+    1. Use the following command to SSH into the build agent VM

+       ssh -L 8001:127.0.0.1:8001 labuser@[linuxVmDnsName]

+   * **If you are using Putty to connect**

-2. Now run putty.exe from the users PC.
+    1. Login into the Windows Jump and open putty.exe from the Desktop.

-3. An application window pops up when user run putty.exe.
+    2. An application window pops up when user run putty.exe.

-4. Enter the linuxVMDnsName of the VM to the Host Name (or IP address) box of the putty.
+    3. Enter the linuxVMDnsName of the VM to the Host Name (or IP address) box of the putty.
 Port will be 22 by default.

-5. Go to the Tunnels section in PuTTY,
+    4. Go to the Tunnels section in PuTTY,

-6. Now, user will configure a specific Local port 8001, that will redirect to 8001 of the build agent Linux VM.
+    5. Now, user will configure a specific Local port 8001, that will redirect to 8001 of the build agent Linux VM.

-7. Provide the following details and click on Add:
+    6. Provide the following details and click on Add:
        Source Port: 8001
        Destination: 127.0.0.1:8001
        Then Click on Open.

-8. Now a new terminal will pop and user will be connected to the build agent virtual machine.
+    7. Now a new terminal will pop and user will be connected to the build agent virtual machine.

-9. The PuTTY Security Alert will pop up.
+    8. The PuTTY Security Alert will pop up.
 Click on Yes.

-10. Login using the adminUsername and adminPassword for the build agent Linux VM.
+    9. Login using the adminUsername and adminPassword for the build agent Linux VM.

-11. After entering the username and password user can start accessing the build agent Linux VM.
+    10. After entering the username and password user can start accessing the build agent Linux VM.

-12. Now skip to Exercise 1 Task 1 Step 1

-13. For Mac or Linux or git client( Windows), use the following command to SSH into the build agent VM ssh -L 8001:127.0.0.1:8001 labuser@[linuxVmDnsName]

-14. Now, skip to Exercise 1 Task 1 Step 1
+ 2. **Using RDP Client on your local machine:**

-15. Login in to the Linux VM using environment credentials you received.
+    1. Using the RDP Client, Login in to the Linux VM using environment credentials you received.

-16. Once you are in the home screen, Click on Terminal Emulator at the bottom screen
+    2. Once you are in the home screen, Click on Terminal Emulator at the bottom screen

-17. Now terminal window will pop up and you can continue to Exercise 1 Task 1 Step 1
+    3. Now terminal window will pop up and you can continue to Exercise 1 Task 1 Step 1

 # Known Issues

+* If the Kubernetes dashboard becomes unresponsive in the browser this is an indication to return here and check your tunnel or rerun the command "**aks browse...**"
 * Some instance can have problem with RDP, such users can sign up again and get a new instance or they can go to the Azure portal and restart the VM.
-* Users should do the entire lab either by RDP and executing from the terminal inside the linux VM or by connecting to the linux agent using SSH Client.
+* Users should do the entire lab either by RDP and executing from the terminal inside the linux VM or by connecting to the linux agent using SSH Client from the Windows Jump VM.
-* If any user who is using RDP and is getting stuck at aks browse with browser not loading, they should go to the Azure portal and restart the VM and then connect again and execute the az aks browse command to access kubernetes console
+* If any user who is using RDP and is getting stuck at aks browse with browser not loading, they should go to the Azure portal and restart the Linux VM and then connect again and execute the az aks browse command to access kubernetes console
 * If the user is connecting to the linux using an SSH Client, he should have configured tunneling to the local machine, else the user won't be able to accept the Kubernetes Management portal on Local Machine

+# Notes to Attendees

+* Start with [Task 13](https://github.com/Microsoft/MCW-Containers-and-DevOps/blob/master/Hands-on%20lab/Before%20the%20HOL%20-%20Containers%20and%20DevOps.md#task-13-download-the-fabmedical-starter-files) from Windows Jump VM before starting with the actual exercises
+* Use Git Bash for completing [Task 13](https://github.com/Microsoft/MCW-Containers-and-DevOps/blob/master/Hands-on%20lab/Before%20the%20HOL%20-%20Containers%20and%20DevOps.md#task-13-download-the-fabmedical-starter-files)
+* Execute the following command instead of Task 13 Step 1 in Before Hands on Lab part:

+curl -L -o FabMedical.tgz https://github.com/Microsoft/MCW-Containers-and-DevOps/blob/master/Hands-on%20lab/FabMedical.tar.gz?raw=true

 # Notes to Instructors / Proctors

-* All the tasks in Before Hands on Lab section is pre deployed and given to the user except Windows 10 Development VM
+* Tasks till Task 12 in Before Hands on Lab section has been pre-configured for the users
+* [Task 13](https://github.com/Microsoft/MCW-Containers-and-DevOps/blob/master/Hands-on%20lab/Before%20the%20HOL%20-%20Containers%20and%20DevOps.md#task-13-download-the-fabmedical-starter-files) needs to be completed by the attendee from the Windows Jump VM
-* Windows Jump VM is not needed anymore to complete this workshop
+* Attendees need to use Git Bash instead of WSL in Windows Jump VM to complete Before Hands on Lab Task 13
-* RDP is enabled on build agent linux VM.
-Users can access this VM and complete the workshop
+* Attendees need to execute the following command instead of Task 13 Step 1:

+ curl -L -o FabMedical.tgz https://github.com/Microsoft/MCW-Containers-and-DevOps/blob/master/Hands-on%20lab/FabMedical.tar.gz?raw=true

-* **Users can connect to the Linux VM using SSH Client or RDP client and execute the commands from either SSH Client or Terminal inside Linux VM** as mentioned in  [Connect to Build Agent Linux VM](https://github.com/SpektraSystems/Microsoft-Cloud-Workshop/blob/master/container-and-devops/README.md#connect-to-build-agent-linux-vm) section
+* **Users can connect to the Linux VM using SSH Client or RDP client** and execute the commands from either SSH Client or Terminal inside Linux VM as mentioned in  [Connect to Build Agent Linux VM](https://github.com/SpektraSystems/Microsoft-Cloud-Workshop/blob/master/container-and-devops/README.md#connect-to-build-agent-linux-vm) section

-The FabMedical Starter files are already downloaded in the VM at users home directory.
-To avoid any issues while trying to copy from the document, kubernetes-web.yaml file is already added into the users home directory.

 # Help and Support

 If you require any help during the workshop, please reach out to the instructor / proctors.
 Instructors / proctors might escalate the issue to remote support team, at that time, please pass on your AAD User ID (aad_user_xyz), so that it is easier to look up your environment.